ffigura/Research-Development-and-Innovation/README.md

 # Research Development and Innovation, in Portuguese: Pesquisa, Desenvolvimento e Inovação (PD&I)

-This notebook analyzes research, development and innovation data in the oil industry sponsored by companies in Brazil.
+These notebooks analyze research, development and innovation data in the oil industry sponsored by companies in Brazil.
 Projects can be carried out by universities, research institutes or private companies.

 Between March 2016 and March 2022, 2592 projects were started in Brazil related to Research, Development and Innovation sponsored by oil and gas companies.
 The projects can be carried out by universities, research institutes or private companies, and spam several areas of oil and gas industry.